-- 147.149.
-When assessing the collective suitability of the management body, institutions should assess the composition of the management body in its management and supervisory functions separately.
-The assessment of collective suitability should provide a comparison between the actual composition of the management body and the management body's actual collective knowledge, skills and experience, and the required collective suitability pursuant to Article 91(7) of Directive 2013/36/EU. - Institutions should perform an assessment of the collective suitability of the management body using either: - a. the suitability matrix template included in Annex I. Institutions may adapt this template taking into account the criteria described in Title I; or - b. their own appropriate methodology in line with the criteria set out in these Guidelines. - When assessing the suitability of an individual member of the management body, institutions should, within the same time period, also assess the collective suitability of the management body in accordance with section 7 as well as whether or not the overall composition of the specialised committees of the management body in its supervisory function is adequate .
-In particular, it should be assessed what knowledge, skills and experience the individual brings to the collective suitability of the management body and whether the overall composition of the management body reflects an adequately broad range of experience.
+- 149. When assessing the collective suitability of the management body, institutions should assess the composition of the management body in its management and supervisory functions separately.
+The assessment of collective suitability should provide a comparison between the actual composition of the management body and the management body's actual collective knowledge, skills and experience, and the required collective suitability pursuant to Article 91(7) of Directive 2013/36/EU. - 150.
+Institutions should perform an assessment of the collective suitability of the management body using either: - a. the suitability matrix template included in Annex I. Institutions may adapt this template taking into account the criteria described in Title I; or - b. their own appropriate methodology in line with the criteria set out in these Guidelines.

-When assessing the collective suitability in line with Title III (7), institutions should assess whether the management body through its decisions has demonstrated a sufficient understanding of ML/TF risks and how these affect the institution's activities, and has demonstrated appropriate management of these risks, including corrective measures where necessary.
+- 151. When assessing the suitability of an individual member of the management body, institutions should, within the same time period, also assess the collective suitability of the management body in accordance with section 7 as well as whether or not the overall composition of the specialised committees of the management body in its supervisory function is adequate 33.
+In particular, it should be assessed what knowledge, skills and experience the individual brings to the collective suitability of the management body and whether the overall composition of the management body reflects an adequately broad range of knowledge, skills and experience to understand the institution's activities and main risks. - 152.
+When assessing the collective suitability in line with Title III (7), institutions should also assess whether the management body through its decisions has demonstrated a sufficient understanding of ML/TF risks and how these affect the institution's activities, and has demonstrated appropriate management of these risks, including corrective measures where necessary.

-20. On-going monitoring and re-assessment of the individual and collective suitability of the members of the management body
+20. Ongoing monitoring and re-assessment of the individual and collective suitability of the members of the management body

-- The on-going monitoring of the individual or collective suitability of the members of the management body should focus on whether the individual member or the members collectively remain suitable, taking into account the individual or collective performance and the relevant situation or event which caused a re-assessment and the impact it has on the actual or required suitability. - When re-assessing the individual or collective performance of the members of the management body, the members of the management body in its supervisory function or, where established, the nomination committee, should consider in particular: - a. the efficiency of the management body's working processes, including the efficiency of information flows and reporting lines to the management body taking into account the input from internal control functions and any follow-up or recommendations made by those functions; - b. the effective and prudent management of the institution, including whether or not the management body acted in the best interest of the institution including in relation to the fight against money laundering and terrorist financing;; - c. the ability of the management body to focus on strategically important matters; - the adequacy of the number of meetings held, the degree of attendance, the appropriateness of time committed and the intensity of directors' involvement during the meetings;
+- 153. The ongoing monitoring of the individual or collective suitability of the members of the management body should focus on whether the individual member or the members collectively remain suitable, taking into account the individual or collective performance and the relevant situation or event which caused a re-assessment and the impact it has on the actual or required suitability. - 154.
+When re-assessing the individual or collective performance of the members of the management body, the members of the management body in its supervisory function or, where established, the nomination committee, should consider in particular: - a. the efficiency of the management body's working processes, including the efficiency of information flows and reporting lines to the management body taking into account the input from internal control functions and any follow-up or recommendations made by those functions; - b. the effective and prudent management of the institution, including whether or not the management body acted in the best interest of the institution including in relation to the fight against money laundering and terrorist financing; - c. the ability of the management body to focus on strategically important matters;

-&lt;sup>29 Regarding the composition of committees please refer also to the relevantEBA Guidelines on Internal Governance
+&lt;sup>33 Regarding the composition of committees please refer also to the relevant EBA Guidelines on Internal Governance.